dotexe1337/LFSInstaller/README.md

 #### Single
 The installlation will be produced as a single script that will append the installation of packages into the main installation script _install.sh_.
+The commands can be executed through the following:
 ```
 ./LFSInstaller.sh --install-type=single -c
 ./LFSInstaller.sh --install-type=s -c